 Praxis EMR is a template free AI based EMR which is tailored to the individual physician.
 As the physician uses the program, the AI learns and adapts to the physician without being shoehorned by templates.

-AI for Data Analytics
+AI for EMR Data Analysis

 The widespread use of EMR technology and some degree of interoperability has led to a massive aggregate volume of information.